jreisgen/PythonDS-ESADE-/README.md

-Exercises from first lecture from Python course in notebook exercise1.ipynb in main branch Exercises from second lecture have a separate branch each
+ESADE - Python for Data Science course - MSc in Business Analytics.

+Lecture 1: 17 Python exercises, solved in exercise1.ipynb notebook.

+Lecture 2: 4 Python exercises, all added in own branch and then merged with main.